Documentation

 • Who should be responsible for fixing a rechargeable fan's 12V DC motor?

-If you don’t show your new employees how to complete a task, chances are they won’t know how to do it.
-And that's why this is the most important section in a standard work template.
+If you don’t show your new employees how to complete a task or use a product, chances are they won’t know how to do it.
+And that's why this is the most critical section in a standard work template.

 The first thing you should do is to mention all the materials needed to complete a task.
 In the case of repairing a rechargeable fan's 12V DC motor, some of the materials needed to complete the task include: